MicrosoftDocs/well-architected/well-architected/service-guides/azure-application-gateway.md

 # Well-Architected Framework perspective on Azure Application Gateway v2

 Azure Application Gateway v2 is a web traffic load balancer that operates at the application layer.
-Application Gateway makes routing decisions based on the attributes of an HTTP request to manage traffic to your web applications.
-Use Application Gateway for scenarios that have advanced routing capabilities and require enhanced security and scalability for your web applications.
+Application Gateway manages traffic to your web applications based on the attributes of an HTTP request.
+Use Application Gateway for scenarios that have advanced routing capabilities and require enhanced security and scalability.

 This article assumes that as an architect, you've reviewed the [networking options](/azure/architecture/networking/) and chose Application Gateway as the web traffic load balancer for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Well-Architected Framework pillars](/azure/well-architected/pillars).